cotangity/active_directory/README.md

         Get-ADUser  -Filter $filter -Properties EmployeeID, LockedOut, PasswordExpired, PasswordLastSet -Server  "DomainController2"
         }

-Save the file, and relaunch your powershell window.
-This function will now persist after closing the terminal.
+Save the file, and open a new instance of your terminal emulator.
+This function will now persist after closing the terminal emulator and restarting your computer.